 The proposed framework is presented in Figure 2.

-• We denote II is a probe person image.
-This probe image II is first passed through a backbone CNN to get the feature map F\mathbf{F}.
+We denote I is a probe person image.
+This probe image I is first passed through a backbone CNN to get the feature map F.

 Our proposed method is a multi-branch multi-task framework for person ReID, where the main branch performs the verification task by optimizing two well-known loss functions: Triplet loss and Center loss.
 The auxiliary branch performs reasoning on the proposed person signature graph and solves the attribute recognition as well as the person identity classification tasks.